aosabook/500lines/contingent/chapter.rst

 Therefore this HTML will need to be regenerated every time the title in ``learning-pandas.rst`` is edited and changed.

-After running a rebuild step for a target, therefore, we will need to reset the incoming edges from its dependencies.
-In the rare case that the new set of edges includes one from a yet-to-be-rebuilt target further along in the current topological sort, this will correctly assure that the target then reappears in the ``todo()`` set.
+After running a rebuild step for a consequence, therefore, we will need to rebuild the edges leading to it so that they reflect exactly the inputs it in fact used during its rebuild.
+In the rare case that the new set of edges includes one from a yet-to-be-rebuilt consequence further along in the current topological sort, this will correctly assure that the consequence then reappears in the ``todo()`` set.
 A full replacement of all incoming edges is offered through a dedicated graph method.
-If an update were added to the text of post A to mention the later post C, then its dependencies would need to include that:
+If an update were added to the text of post A to mention the later post C, then an edge would need to be generated to capture
+that:

 >>> g.add_edge('C.title', 'A.html')

-Thanks to this new list of dependencies, post A will now be considered one of consequences of a change to the title of post C.
+Thanks to this new edge, post A will now be considered one of consequences of a change to the title of post C.

 >>> g.recursive_consequences_of(['C.title'])
 ['A.html']

-How can this mechanism be connected to actual code that takes the current values of dependencies and builds the resulting targets?
+How can this mechanism be connected to actual code that takes the current value of each node and builds the resulting consequences?
 Python gives us many possible approaches.
 [Show various ways of registering routines?]

 ----